SCDF NSF found dead at Clementi block had indicated feelings of depression, court hears

 Because of his frequent sickness, Mr Ahad did not manage to undergo most of the training curriculum and instead was either on light duty or on medical leave.
 He was also briefed on the implications of medical leave restriction and told not to take medical leave while outside the camp, but to book in and see a doctor while there instead.

-The investigation officer testified that Mr Ahad did not book into camp and instead was away without official leave a few times.
+The investigation officer testified that on a few occasions, Mr Ahad did not book into camp and instead was away without official leave.
 The day before his death, he was confined to the guard room as punishment.

 According to the duty officer, Mr Ahad was seen reading and sleeping during the night, and was dismissed from confinement the next morning.